fstab/go-programming-for-java-developers/README.md

 19 Ignoring Return Values
 -------------------------

-In go it's a _syntax error_ if a varible is decleared but not used:
+In go it's a _syntax error_ if a variable is declared but not used:

 ```go
 func main() {